18F/joining-18f/_positions/18F-consulting.md

 Many of the leases and maintenance contracts are not optimal for delivering great service to constituents.

-Leadership does not know what APIs are, they don’t understand the value of open data, and most of them have little technical knowledge.
-They are risk averse. you'll help them learn, get the vocabulary, and see value in changing.
+Leadership may not know what APIs are, they may be unfamiliar with the value of open data, and most of them have little technical knowledge.
+They're risk averse. you'll help them learn, get the vocabulary, and see value in changing.